chrdio/.github/profile/tech_stack.md

 ##Short
 microfunkhaus is the facade/gateway microservice.
 It orchestrates the chord-progression generation pipeline asynchronously with the aiohttp library using the pydantic library for robust data coercion, validation and serialization.

-microaccountant is a persistent, session-based, SQL dialect-agnostic, transaction-aware microservice that provides data storage and retrieval with SQLAlchemy and puydantic
+microaccountant is a persistent, session-based, SQL dialect-agnostic, transaction-aware microservice that provides data storage and retrieval with **SQLAlchemy** and **pydantic**

+microbureaucrat is a small and robust microservice MIDI-file generation, that uses the **mido** library to create MIDI files and serves them as a hex-encoded string.

 ---
 ##Shorter